-My Chicken Sloppy Joes are made with lots of veggies (but don’t worry, you won’t even notice them) and are a much healthier version of the classic sloppy Joe.
+My Chicken Sloppy Joes are made with lots of veggies (but don’t worry, you won’t even notice them) and are a much healthier version of the classic sloppy Joe without sacrificing flavor.

 To be honest, I haven’t had a sloppy Joe sandwich since I was a kid in summer camp.

-But when I bought 5 packages of ground chicken breast because it was on sale and I was running out of ideas for what to make, I suddenly had HUGE craving for sloppy Joes, and that’s how these Chicken Sloppy Joes were born.
+But when I bought 5 packages of ground chicken breast (they were on sale!) and I was running out of ideas for what to make, I suddenly had HUGE craving for sloppy Joes, and that’s how these Chicken Sloppy Joes were born.

 Healthier sloppy Joe

 I really wanted to make sloppy Joe sandwiches that were a little healthier than traditional sloppy Joes.
 I was already starting off with lean ground chicken breast instead of fatty beef, so I was already off to a good start.

 And I knew that I could add LOTS of finely chopped vegetables to the mix because they would all get cooked down and would mix nicely with the cooked ground chicken.
 I knew that the sauteed vegetables would have a similar texture to cooked ground chicken and would be hidden well.

 So I added diced celery, diced bell pepper, and diced onion to these sloppy Joes.
 Not bad for what is typically a greasy sandwich!